OCA/l10n-brazil/l10n_br_account_payment_boleto/README.rst

 Odoo Brasil Account Payment Boleto
 ==================================

-This module adds payment mode boleto on move lines
+This module is part of implementation the payment mode Boleto.
+To can use it you must install other module which depends on what library you choose to use or PyBoleto or BRCobranca.

 Configuration
 =============